rdela/voidcluster/src/pages/b/from-the-ground-to-the-void.md

 templateKey: blog-post
 title: from the ground to the void
 date: 2020-04-04T07:54:47.594Z
-description: Number 32 of the 48 vows of Dharmakāra regarding the buddha-field
+description: Number 32 of the 48 vows of Amitābha regarding the buddha-field
 tags:
   - buddhism
   - india